 We found 6 genetics specialists who accept Bronze Choice HSA 6300 - 2 with IVF near Austin, TX.

-Dr. Jaya George-Abraham, who practices in Austin, TX, is a medical specialist in pediatric genetics.
-Dr. George-Abraham has indicated that her clinical interests include genetic counseling.
-She is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
-Her education and training includes medical school at the University of Texas Health Science Center at San Antonio, School of Medicine and residency at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
-Dr. George-Abraham is affiliated with Seton Healthcare Family.
-She welcomes new patients.
+Dr. Jaya George-Abraham sees patients in Austin, TX.
+Her medical specialty is pediatric genetics.
+In her practice, Dr. George-Abraham focuses on genetic counseling.
+She takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+She attended the University of Texas Health Science Center at San Antonio, School of Medicine and then went on to complete her residency at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
+She is affiliated with Seton Healthcare Family.
+She has an open panel.

 Clinical interests: Growth Problems, Cognitive Problems, Genetic Counseling, Autism